This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Reproduction is vital for forest resilience to climate change, as tree populations depend on adequate seed production to recover from disturbances and migrate to more suitable sites.
+Reproduction is vital for forest resilience to climate change, as tree populations depend on adequate seed production to recover demographically from disturbances and migrate to more suitable sites.
 Neglecting reproduction in projections of habitat suitability and range shifts risks overestimating forest resilience to climate change.
-For many tree species, including European beech (Fagus sylvatica), viable seed production depends on year-to-year variability in seed output (CVp), known as masting.
-Analysing data from 328 sites (average record length: 32.7 years), we find that rising summer temperatures in Central Europe are associated with declines in masting.
-Using the identified relationship between masting and summer temperatures, we project changes in masting across the species range under contemporary and future climates.
-The risk of masting decline is predicted to be widespread across the species' range, due to ubiquitous summer warming, but the risk is highest in the central belt of the distribution range (~40\% decline in CVp).
-Masting disruption is projected to occur across all populations under future climate scenarios.
-To mitigate the impacts of disruptions in masting patterns, it is essential to monitor recruitment in these high-risk zones while testing forest management strategies that may mitigate the effects of masting decline.
-With masting crucial for regeneration, seed consumer population dynamics, and behaviour, its disruption under climate change could have far-reaching ecological impacts.
+For many tree species, including European beech (Fagus sylvatica), producing viable seeds depends on the variability of seed production from year to year (CVp), known as masting.
+Analysing data from 341 sites (average record length: 31.7 years), we find that rising summer temperatures in Central Europe are associated with declines in masting.
+Crucially, declines are more pronounced in sites with lower mean annual temperatures, indicating that higher latitudes and elevations may offer no refuge.
+Using the identified relationship between masting and climate, we project changes in masting across the species range under contemporary and future climates.
+The risk of masting decline is predicted to be widespread throughout the species range, due to ubiquitous summer warming, but the risk is highest in colder areas (up to ~54% decline in CVp).
+Large masting disruptions are expected to become the norm in future climates, especially at the cold margins, with declines of up to ~83%.
+With masting crucial for tree regeneration, and wider consequences including on seed consumer populations, its disruption under climate change could have far-reaching ecological impacts.
+To mitigate the impacts of masting disruptions, monitoring recruitment in vulnerable areas is vital, combined with testing forest management strategies to mitigate the effects of masting decline.

 DOI